 CLIC offers free French classes for permanent residents.
 It is the same as LINC - but in French!
-You can take the Batterie de Tests de Classement aux Niveaux de Compétence Linguistique Canadiens (BTC-NCLC) language assessment at LARCC.
-They will refer you to an online CLIC class.
+You can take the Batterie de Tests de Classement aux Niveaux de Compétence Linguistique Canadiens (BTC-NCLC) language assessment online, along with an online CLIC class.
 The government funds CLIC, so there is no fee to attend a class.
+You may go online to WELARC to access online classes in French.